Uiedbook/Exabase/README.md

 This might not be okay for resource heavy workloads. hence it can be turned off per schema.

-# Exabase peripherals

-### JetPath

-An http router ( completed ) extracted from Exabase rings, extracted for use in stand alone apps.

-People love the innovation we achieved when we customised how routes should conform to function names, this router also uses the Cradova route matcher logic to get routes faster without using any regex. this is as fast as it could get.
-[Learn more about JetPath]("https://github.com/uiedbook/jetpath").

-### ExaCore

-ExaCore ( under dev ) is an administractive Panel that connects to, monitors and executes operations on your Exabase Rings interface.
-[Get ExaCore]("/")

-### ExaStore

-A client-side ( under dev ) library for communication with your Exabase rings interface, does a high level theoritical load-balancing out of the box.
-[Learn more about ExaStore]("/")

-It's super interesting what has been achieved so far.

 ## MIT Lincenced

 Opensourced And Free.

-Uiedbook is an open source team of web focused engineers, their vision is to make the web better, improving and innovating infrastructures for a better web experience.

 Join Us on [telegram]("https://t.me/UiedbookHQ").

 ### Contribution and License Agreement

 If you contribute code to this project, you are implicitly allowing your code to be distributed under the MIT license.
 You are also implicitly verifying that all code is your original work.

-## Supporting Exabase development

-Your Support is a good force for change anytime you do it, you can ensure Exabase growth and improvement by making a re-occuring or fixed sponsorship to my [github sponsors](https://github.com/sponsors/FridayCandour): or crypto using etheruen: `0xD7DDD4312A4e514751A582AF725238C7E6dF206c`, Bitcoin: `bc1q5548kdanwyd3y07nyjjzt5zkdxqec4nqqrd760` or LTC: `ltc1qgqn6nqq6x555rpj3pw847402aw6kw7a25dc29w`.